m-a-leclercq/es-license-checker/README.md

 python main.py --es-url https://localhost:9200
 ```

-Each time you run the script, a `consolidated_license_usage.yaml` file will be created / updated with the list of `.yml` files that were inspected and the total number of billable nodes is then calculated.
+Each time you run the script and as long as you have queried more than one cluster, a `consolidated_license_usage.yaml` file will be created / updated with the list of `.yml` files that were inspected and the total number of billable nodes is then calculated.

 # CHANGELOG
+## v0.2.2
+- Now only allows platinum, gold(discontinued) and basic licenses to be counted

 ## v0.2.1
-- Wording changed for better clarity
+- Wording changed for better clarity.

 ## v0.2.0
 - Custom CA certificates can now be used for https.
-- New flag -g allows recalculating the global license usage without querying an elasticsearch cluster
+- New flag -g allows recalculating the global license usage without querying an elasticsearch cluster.

 ## V0.1.0
 Initial release.

 # TODO
-- Compatibility with Enterprise license
+- Compatibility with Enterprise license.
-- Better packaging
-- Better exceptions / error handling
+- Better packaging(WIP).